originally posted on Concept Hub

 I first heard of Mirror Worlds and Augmented Reality just over 2 years ago.
 My friend, Timothy Moenk, was volunteering with the Accelerated Studies Foundation on a project called the Metaverse Roadmap.
 At the time we were all starting to be introduced to Virtual Worlds such as Second Life and the concept of LifeLogging (letting the world know what we are doing all of the time).

-In part 2 he introduced us to the concepts of Mirror Worlds and Augmented Reality.
+Tim wrote a guest post about the concepts of Mirror Worlds and Augmented Reality.
 Concepts that were so “sci-fi” that even I smiled and thought “well maybe in ten years or so”.

 Today I went back to re-read that post and I realized everything he wrote about 2 years ago I now have on my Android phone.